-The State San Francisco Bay Regional Water Quality Control Board (Water Board) approved the first Municipal Regional Permit (MRP) on October 14, 2009 and, on November 18, 2015, adopted the second regional permit (MRP)

-2.0) with additional requirements that became effective on January 1, 2016.
+The San Francisco Bay Regional Water Quality Control Board (Water Board) approved the first Municipal Regional Permit (MRP) on October 14, 2009 and, on November 18, 2015, adopted the second regional permit (MRP 2.0) with additional requirements that became effective on January 1, 2016.
 MRP 2.0 was issued to the City of Cupertino and 75 agencies or co-permittees which discharge storm water through municipal drainage systems to local creeks and the San Francisco Bay.
 The City of Cupertino and 14 other co-permittees in Santa Clara County are members of the Santa Clara Valley Urban Runoff Pollution Prevention Program (SCVURPPP) which works collaboratively to maintain compliance with MRP 2.0.
 In addition to conducting local activities, City staff work closely with the other SCVURPPP jurisdictions to implement pollution prevention, source control, monitoring, and educational programs.
 A further update and reissuance of the Municipal Regional Permit (MRP 3.0) is currently in development by the Regional Water Quality Control Board, and is anticipated to go into effect on July 1, 2022.

-In fiscal year 2019-2020, the Nonpoint Source budget was increased to accommodate a new street sweeping contract, enhanced assessment and maintenance of aging structures, and additional staff to clean and maintain the city's storm drain system.
+In FY 2019-2020, the Nonpoint Source budget was increased to accommodate a new street sweeping contract, enhanced assessment and maintenance of aging structures, and additional staff to clean and maintain the city's storm drain system.
 The City's storm drain system consists of more than 2000 drain inlets, 146 of which are fitted with full trash capture devices, and 90 miles of storm drainage pipes.
 Maintenance of these assets includes twice per year cleaning of inlets and trash capture devices and protects the city from flooding while preventing stormwater pollution.
-The budget for FY 2020-2021 included those ongoing enhancements along with increased allocations of staff time to more accurately reflect time spent on stormwater pollution prevention tasks.
+The budget for FY 20-21 included those ongoing enhancements along with increased allocations of staff time to more accurately reflect time spent on stormwater pollution prevention tasks.
+The budget for FY 21-22 maintained those adjustments and no significant changes in those areas are expected for FY 22-23.